alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 1. You make a mistake, and it's obvious once you see it.
 Something like a mistyped variable, or forgetting to call a function.
-2. Your code has implicit assumptions about the behavior of other code it interacts with, and one of those assumptions got broken.
+2. Your code has implicit assumptions about the behavior of other code it interacts with, and one of those assumptions breaks.
 These bugs are more pernicious, since it can take a while to figure out what assumption your code relied on.